jordansissel/sysadvent/2012/01/article.md

 Select all the data in your spreadsheet, then create a pivot table with the `Data -> Pivot table report` menu.

+Let's try to answer some questions with a pivot table.

 ### Which server has the largest total logs?